Alice Cooper (1964-present): a Heavy Metal band from Phoenix, Arizona, USA.

-lice Cooper (Real Name: Vincent Damon Furnier) had two key metal music specialties: to shock and to play the rock anthem.
+is Real Name is Vincent Damon Furnier and he has two key metal music specialties: to shock and to play the rock anthem.
 His theatricals, including face paint and snakes, managed to impress or disgust all who came to see him.
-Starting in jr. high school, shortly after moving to Phoenix, the man that was to become Alice Cooper was already dreaming of stardom by once saying he wanted to become as famous as the Beatles or Rolling Stones.
+Starting in Jr. high school, shortly after moving to Phoenix, Arizona, USA, the man that was to become Alice Cooper was already dreaming of stardom by once saying he wanted to become as famous as the Beatles or Rolling Stones.
 During these years he had several bands The Earwigs, then The Spiders, and then The Nazz; the latter two incarnations played locally but obtained no national stardom.

 In 1968 the now members of The Nazz, consisting of Fernier and Mike Bruce (guitar), Dennis Dunaway (bass), Glen Buxton (guitar) and Neil Smith (drums) changed officially to Alice Cooper when it was discovered Todd Rungren was using the name The Nazz (legend says the name "Alice Cooper" came from a session with a Ouija board and was the name of a 17th century warlock but this was a myth, he chose the name and subsequent character as a gimmick to grab attention).
 In 1967 Frank Zappa took a liking to them and signed them to his label, 'Straight Records'.
 The group recorded twice here before switching to 'Warner Brothers' in 1970.